themien/xslt-template-for-colleagues/README.md

 # Preparation

+1. Open this folder in [VSCode](https://code.visualstudio.com/)

-1. Add this to your settings.json
+2. Add this to your settings.json

    - open settings.json (if you don't know how: https://stackoverflow.com/a/65909052/12737316)